kemitchell/reviewers-edition-parse.js/README.md

-Reviewers editions are a simple way to number editions of useful prose projects, like policy statements or legal terms.
+Reviewers Editions are a simple way to number editions of useful prose projects, like policy statements or legal terms.

 # Numbers

-Each reviewers edition has up to four numbers.
+Each Reviewers Edition has up to four numbers.

 1. An _edition_ number